Terah

-Terah or Terach (תֶּרַח Teraḥ) is a biblical figure in the Book of Genesis.
+Terah, also spelled Terach (תֶּרַח), was a biblical figure in the Book of Genesis.
 He is listed as the son of Nahor and father of the patriarch Abraham.
 As such, he is a descendant of Shem's son Arpachshad.
-Terah is mentioned in Genesis 11:26–27, Book of Joshua 24:2, and 1 Chronicles 1:17–27 of the Hebrew Bible and Luke 3:34–36 in the New Testament.
+Terah is mentioned in Genesis 11:24–32, Joshua 24:2, and 1 Chronicles 1:17–27 in the Hebrew Bible, and in Luke 3:34 in the New Testament.

 Biblical narrative

-Terah is mentioned in Genesis 11:26–27, Joshua 24:2, and 1 Chronicles 1:17–27 of the Hebrew Bible and Luke 3:34–36 in the New Testament.
-Terah is mentioned in Genesis 11:26–32 as a son of Nahor, the son of Serug, descendants of Shem.
-He is said to have had three sons: Abram (better known by his later name Abraham), Haran, and Nahor II, and one daughter: Sarai (better known by her later name Sarah).
+Terah is first mentioned in Genesis 11:24, which states that his father was Nahor.
+Genesis 11:26–32, Joshua 24:2, and 1 Chronicles 1:17–27 of the Hebrew Bible all concern Terah.
+He is mentioned in Genesis 11:26–32 as a son of Nahor, the son of Serug, descendants of Shem.
+He had three sons: Abram (better known by his later name Abraham), Haran, and Nahor II.
 The family lived in Ur of the Chaldees.
 His grandchildren were Lot, Milcah and Iscah, whose father, Haran, had died at Ur.

-In the Book of Joshua, in his final speech to the Israelite leaders assembled at Shechem, Joshua recounts the history of God's formation of the Israelite nation, beginning with "Terah the father of Abraham and Nahor, who lived beyond the Euphrates River and worshiped other gods."
+In the Book of Joshua, in his final speech to the Israelite leaders assembled at Shechem, Joshua recounts the history of God's formation of the Israelite nation, beginning with "Terah the father of Abraham and Nahor, who lived beyond the Euphrates River and worshiped other gods".
 Terah is also mentioned in a biblical genealogy given in 1 Chronicles.

 In the Genesis narrative, Terah took his family and left Ur to move to the land of Canaan.
 Terah set out for Canaan but stopped in the city of Haran along the way, where he died.
+R. N. Whybray observes that this narrative "in fact function[s] as the beginning of the story of Abraham"; in introducing the "principal characters in that story, Abraham, his wife Sarai (Sarah), and his brother Lot", the passage completes "the link between the primeval world and that of the patriarchs, Abraham, Isaac, and Jacob, the 'fathers' of Israel".

+In the New Testament, Luke 3:34 includes Terah within the genealogy of Jesus Christ.
+His name is recorded as "Thara" in the King James Version, and as "Thare" in the Latin Vulgate.